Stone Mountain Rock Climbing

 A 60-meter rope is a must at Stone Mountain; better yet, two of them.
 Many rappels (including some from the Tree Ledge, where most of the face climbs begin) are best managed on double ropes.
 You can also use the walk-off trail from the summit.
 In terms of protection, a light rack should be more than enough for most routes other than the two well-known crack lines, and bolted anchors protect all belays.

 Camping is available both in the park and at private campgrounds nearby.
-For a good meal and a motel if you dont feel like camping head back down US 21 to Elkin.
+For a good meal - and a motel if you don't feel like camping - head back down US 21 to Elkin.

-Classic Climbing Routes in Stone Mountain
+Classic Climbing Routes at Stone Mountain